 We have chosen a very conservative fragmentation model with a fragment size of roughly 10m and a distribution function allowing larger fragments with decreasing probability.
 We have shown that this allows extremely effective planetary defense on very short time scales, allowing for a radical change in our ability to protect the Earth, and we can do even better if needed.
 We have run statistical fragmentation models from mean fragmentation sizes below 1m to greater than 15m with various size distribution functions.
-For loosely bound materials, the energy required to fragment to a given size is dependent on the coupling efficiency of the penetrator energy (KE plus possible explosive energy) in coupling to acoustical waves that fragment and eject the subsequent fragment of the bolide.
-For example, if we were to choose a smaller mean fragment of 5m (vs the current 10m in this paper) with a tighter upper size cutoff of, for example, 10m, then the conclusions of this paper remain largely the same, but the acoustic signature effects, and to a less extent the optical signature, become even more favorable (ie less).
+For loosely bound materials, the energy required to fragment to a given size is dependent on the coupling efficiency of the penetrator energy (KE plus possible explosive energy) in coupling to acoustical waves that fragment of 5m (vs the current 10m in this paper) with a tighter upper size cutoff of, for example, 10m, then the conclusions of this paper remain largely the same, but the acoustic signature effects, and to a less extent the optical signature, become even more favorable (ie less).
 Smaller fragments are better if feasible.
 This is clearly seen in the figures showing the acoustic signature vs fragment size.